molsrg/molsrg/README.md

 </picture>

 <h2> About Me:</h2>
-  <h3>I'm a continuing web developer.
+  <h3 align="justify">I'm a continuing web developer.
 My journey in programming began with passing the Unified State Exam 2.5 years ago.
 I liked computer science and began to get interested in programming.
 At first I wrote in Python, then switched to C and C++.
 He entered a prestigious university in Russia with a degree in Applied Informatics.
 Now I am a second year student.
 I study web programming, algorithms and a little data science.</h3>

   - :zap: A second year student at a technical university.